adriangb/ciscript/README.md

 - [].pre-commit-config.yaml](].pre-commit-config.yaml) runs [.github/workflows/export.py](.github/workflows/export.py) on every commit to make sure [.github/workflows/workflow.yaml](.github/workflows/workflow.yaml) is laways up to date and you don't have to remember to run anything if you change the workflow.

 That's it!

+## Future

+This is just an experiment for now.
+I think it would be really interesting to write in TypeScript, that's probably the best language for boilerplate free declarative templating like this.